How to park

 Understand the experience

-When you have strong thoughts or feeling about a parking experience or situation, talk to your parent/supervisor about them, the effect they have on you, and work out the best way of dealing with it.
+When you have strong thoughts or feelings about a parking experience or situation, talk to your parent/supervisor about them, the effect they have on you, and work out the best way of dealing with it.

 Parking avoidance syndrome